f00fc7c8CTFTeam/CTF-s/TIMCTF_QUALS/Crypto/Substitute Teacher/README.md

 ======== Solve ========

-So we have a long, Long, LONG text.
+So we have a long, Long, LONG text (Which was actually the Da Vinci's Code book which is awesome btw).
 It is enciphered.
 After a bit of research I found out this was substitute cipher.
 Got some information from here: [Substitute cipher](https://en.wikipedia.org/wiki/Substitution_cipher)

 So it began a long way to decipher the text, so I can get the key which is: